State Employees Credit Union North Carolina

 State Employees’ Credit Union vs. Wells Fargo

 As one of the nation’s largest banks, Wells Fargo offers a dizzying array of financial products and services, and lots of options within each category, such as checking.
-Unlike banks, credit unions are non-for-profit, member-owned financial institutions.
+Unlike banks, credit unions are non-profit, member-owned financial institutions.
 As such, SECU maintains a more local focus and a strong commitment to its members and its community.

 - Who can become a member of State Employees' Credit Union?